 - Feeling very tired

 Optic neuritis doesn't necessarily mean you have MS, so talk to your doctor about what's causing it.
 The problem often goes away on its own, but your doctor can give you some medications to help you heal faster.
+Learn more about vision problems linked to MS.

 Could It Be a Brain Tumor?